 The EAA routinely performs inspections of water wells within our jurisdiction that withdraw water from the Edwards Aquifer.
 Wells that are improperly constructed or maintained, neglected, abandoned or located near contamination sources pose a significant risk to the aquifer.
 Therefore, periodic inspections are recommended as a preventive measure.
 If you are an Edwards Aquifer well owner and you would like to schedule an inspection, please click here to request an appointment.
 Read More

 Well Closure Procedures & Construction

 Unused and abandoned wells (inactive for six months or more and in deteriorated condition) can channel contaminated water into the aquifer.
-Improperly plugged wells can also cause contamination.
 These wells must be cleared of any equipment or debris and sealed from the bottom up by a licensed well contractor.
-You must obtain a plugging permit from the EAA before any work begins.
-Additional permits may be required by other local governmental entities.

 The EAA issues permits for all new construction, reconstruction or closure of wells that withdraw groundwater from or pass through the Edwards Aquifer.
 Read More

 - Drilling Through the Edwards Aquifer Permit - Application (PDF)

 - Renewal Application for Edwards Aquifer Well Capping Permit

 - Texas Department of Licensing and Regulation - website